Definition of expatriate employee

 Limitation for employees originating from the regions along the Dutch borders

-The 30%-facility is available solely for employees who have lived at a distance of more than 150 kilometres from the Dutch border for more than 16 months in the 24-month period prior to their first working day in the Netherlands.
-Consequently, the 30%-facility is not available for employees from Belgium or Luxembourg, or for employees from Northern France, large parts of Germany and a small part of the United Kingdom.
+The Expat Scheme (30% facility) is available solely for employees who have lived at a distance of more than 150 kilometres from the Dutch border for more than 16 months in the 24-month period prior to their first working day in the Netherlands.
+Consequently, the Expat Scheme is not available for employees from Belgium or Luxembourg, or for employees from Northern France, large parts of Germany and a small part of the United Kingdom.

 Exceptions to the limitation

-The limitation is not applicable, with retroactive effect from 1 January 2012, to employees who originate from regions along the Dutch borders and who meet the following 3 conditions:
+The limitation is not applicable to employees who originate from regions along the Dutch borders and who meet the following 3 conditions:

-- The employee has worked previously in the Netherlands and, following a stay outside the Netherlands, has returned to work in the Netherlands on a date on which the earlier period of work in the Netherlands began no more than 8 years ago.
+- The employees have worked previously in the Netherlands and, following a stay outside the Netherlands, have returned to work in the Netherlands on a date on which the earlier period of work in the Netherlands began no more than 8 years ago.

-- The employee has lived at a distance of more than 150 kilometres from the Dutch border for more than 16 months in the 24-month period prior to the first working day in the Netherlands.
+- The employees have lived at a distance of more than 150 kilometres from the Dutch border for more than 16 months in the 24-month period prior to the first working day in the Netherlands.

-- During this prior working period, the employee was subject to a decision for the 30%-facility.
-If there was no decision, he may argue convincingly that he met the conditions for the 30%-facility applicable at that time.
+- During this prior working period, the employees were subject to a decision for the Expat Scheme.
+If there was no decision, the employees may argue convincingly that they met the conditions for the Expat Scheme applicable at that time.

 - During the period of the studies for the PhD and the period between the award of the degree and the commencement of employment in the Netherlands the employee lived in the Netherlands or within a radius of 150 kilometres from the Dutch border.